Nanmoku, Gunma: Economy

-The economy of Nanmoku is heavily dependent on agriculture.
+During the postwar decades Nanmoku had a thriving economy anchored by sericulture, konjac cultivation and forestry.
+However, by the late 20th century konjac production had relocated to more economical areas while Nanomku's silk and forest products struggled to compete with cheap foreign imports.
+The lack of economic opportunity accelerated Nanmoku's population decline, further weakening the economy.
+In the present day, economic activity in Nanmoku is centered around services and small-scale agriculture.

 Education

-Nanmoku has a nursery school, elementary school, and middle school operated by the village government.
+Nanmoku has a nursery school, compulsory school operated by the village government.
 The village does not have a high school.

 Transportation

 Railway

 Nanmoku is not served by any passenger railway service.
 The nearest train station is Shimonita Station in the neighboring town of Shimonita.

 Highway

 Nanmoku is not served by any national highways.

 Local attractions

 Nanmoku is popular locally for its scenery.
 The village is located in the valley of a small mountain range, where there are excellent hiking opportunities.
 One of the mountains, Mt.
 Arahune, is home to a park with a campsite, including a large multipurpose recreational area that has tennis, water sports, and fishing facilities.
 There is also an astronomy center located on the grounds.
 Nanmoku also has a museum that documents local culture and history.